Leadership in Edible Education

 - Educating this and future generations of co-producers

-Edible Education II: Field Experience & Culminating Field Project
+- Spring 2019, Edible Education II: Culminating Project

 “I knew that I wanted to be a part of this food revolution, inspiring people to reclaim their birthright to eat healthy whole foods and understand how it was created.
 EduCulture guides us to create tangible food education programs adapting our ideas to the existing food network across the world.
 We observe pioneering education and we participate in practical field experiences.
 I love this program.”